-Headspace Case Study // 2024
+Headspace Case Study

-The research was conducted to examine how potential users of Headspace interact with both the website and phone app.
+This research was conducted to examine how potential users of Headspace interact with both the website and phone app.
 I was looking to discover user pain points, factors influencing subscription sign up motivation, and the quality of the overall user experience.

 What are users hoping to get out of Headspace?